 Joseph is married with three children and enjoy spending his free time playing cricket and golf as well family holidays.

 Mrs Sara Kightley - DOA 1st September 2014

-I studied for my teaching qualification at St Matthias College, Bristol and more recently Anglia Ruskin University in Chelmsford.
-After a commercial career in accountancy and consumer credit I returned to teaching in 1989 and after 8 years in the state sector at Barnes Farm Junior School, Chelmsford I joined New Hall Preparatory School in 1997 where I taught Key Stage 2 for 14 years, latterly as Deputy Headteacher prior to my retirement in 2011.
+Sara qualified at St Matthias College, Bristol and Anglia Ruskin University in Chelmsford.
+After a career-break in accountancy and consumer credit she returned to teaching in 1989 and after 8 years in the state sector at Barnes Farm Junior School, Chelmsford she joined New Hall Preparatory School in 1997 where she taught Key Stage 2 for 14 years, latterly as Deputy Headteacher prior to her retirement in 2011.
 She continued there as a supply teacher (EYFS to end of Key Stage 2) until 2020.

-I am married with two grown-up daughters, one in primary education, and interests other than education include walking, gardening, reading and equine activities.
+Sara is married to David with two grown-up daughters, one in primary education, and interests other than education include walking, gardening, reading, quizzing and equine activities - her lifelong passion!